Slow dynamics in a quasi-two-dimensional binary complex plasma

-The stretched-exponential (Kohlrausch) law \cite{Franosch:1997,Fuchs:1992,Fuchs:1994,Hansen:book,Voigtmann:2004,Feng:2010b}, $F_s(k,t)\simeq A(k)\exp\{-[ t/\tau(k) ]^{\beta(k)}\}$, usually provides a good fit for the long-time asymptote of ISF, the so-called $\alpha$-relaxation.
-The law is determined by three parameters: the amplitude factor $A(k)$, the timescale of the $\alpha$-relaxation $\tau(k)$, and the stretching exponent $\beta(k)<1$.
-Selecting a time domain appropriate for the fit is generally not an easy task \cite{Fuchs:1992,Bartsch:1992,Phillips:1996,Voigtmann:2004} -- an overlap with the transient $\beta$-relaxation should be avoided, which imposes the lower time limit for the fit.
-In our experiment, we have an additional constraint, associated with a slow rotation of the particle suspension: Although we were able to reduce the angular velocity down to $\Omega\sim10^{-3}$~rad/s, the rotation still has a profound effect at sufficiently long times, where the accumulated strain $2\Omega t$ exceeds a certain critical value.
+The stretched-exponential (Kohlrausch) law \cite{Franosch:1997,Fuchs:1992,Fuchs:1994,Hansen:book,Voigtmann:2004,Feng:2010b}, $F_s(k,t)\simeq A(k)\exp\{-[ t/\tau(k) ]^{\beta(k)}\}$, usually provides a good fit for the long-time asymptote of ISF, the so-called alpha-relaxation.
+The outcome of the fit is shown in Fig.~\ref{fig2}~(a) by the dashed lines.
+The law is determined by three parameters: the amplitude factor $A(k)$, the timescale of the alpha-relaxation $\tau(k)$, and the stretching exponent $\beta(k)<1$.
+Selecting a time domain appropriate for the fit is generally not an easy task \cite{Fuchs:1992,Bartsch:1992,Phillips:1996,Voigtmann:2004} -- an overlap with the transient beta-relaxation should be avoided, which imposes the lower time bound for the fit.
+In our experiment, we have an additional constraint, associated with a slow rotation of the particle suspension: Although we were able to reduce the angular velocity down to $\Omega\sim10^{-3}$~rad/s, there still has been a profound effect caused by this rotational shear \cite{Yamamoto:1998} at sufficiently long times, where the accumulated strain $2\Omega t$ exceeds a certain critical value.
 According to Zausch~{\it et~al.}~\cite{Zausch:2008}, the onset of plastic deformations in glassy systems (upon a simple stress) is expected when a strain exceeds a critical value of $\sim10^{-1}$.
 Using this as a guide, we estimate the upper time limit as $t\sim10^2$~s.
-Figure~\ref{fig2}~(a) shows that the measured ISF indeed starts falling off rapidly in the time range between 50--100~s, indicating a crossover from the generic $\alpha$-relaxation to the rotation-induced decay.
-The outcome of the fit is shown in Fig.~\ref{fig2}~(a) by the solid lines.
-For all $k$, the measured ISF's are systematically larger than the Kohlrausch fit at short times, because of the interference with the $\beta$-relaxation regime, and smaller where the crossover to the rotation-induced decay occurs (marked by the gray stripe).
+Figure~\ref{fig2}~(a) shows that the measured ISF indeed starts falling off rapidly in the time range between 50--100~s, indicating a crossover from the generic alpha-relaxation to the rotation-induced decay.